TrueOsiris/docker-vrising/README.md

 ### image 2024-05-13 (trueosiris/vrising:2.1)

-- Merged with [pull52](https://github.com/TrueOsiris/docker-vrising/pull/52) from @Diyagi after testing the image.<br>
+- Merged with [pull52](https://github.com/TrueOsiris/docker-vrising/pull/52) from [Diyagi](https://github.com/diyagi) after testing the image.<br>
   Previous container version can still be grabbed via trueosiris/vrising:2.0<br>
   main fixes are: clean shutdown & complete log to container log.
-So kudos to @Diyagi.
+Kudos!
 - Added date to the logfile name, so per server launch, a logfile will be created.
 For now, they will not be automatically cleaned up.

 ### V-Rising 1.0 update